-Substandard work completed at Cuyamaca College may be alleviated subject to all of the following criteria:
+Substandard coursework completed in the Grossmont-Cuyamaca Community College District may be alleviated subject to all of the following criteria:

-- The student has requested the action formally and has presented evidence that work completed in the semester(s) under consideration is substandard and not representative of present scholastic ability and level of performance. - 2.
-Since the end of the semester to be alleviated, one or more years have elapsed and the student has completed 20 units with at least a 2.5 GPA, or 30 units with at least a 2.0 GPA.
-Work completed at another accredited institution can be used to satisfy this requirement.
-Units completed with "P" (Pass) grades will be excluded and not counted toward fulfillment of this requirement.
+- The student has requested the action formally and has presented evidence that coursework is substandard and not representative of present scholastic ability and level of performance. - 2.
+At least one year has elapsed and the student has completed, at any accredited post-secondary institution, at least 15 units of coursework with at least a 2.0 GPA.
+All courses taken subsequent to the course(s) or semester to be alleviated will be used in computing the GPA.
+Units completed with P/NP will not count towards the fulfillment of this requirement. - 3.
+The student may select Option I or Option II.
+The student may not apply for both.